digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 Identity and Package Management
 ###############################

-A DAML Ledger is a software system that enables parties to automate the management of their rights and obligations through smart contract code.
+Since DAML Ledgers enable parties to automate the management of their rights and obligations through smart contract code, they also have to provide party and code management functions.
-The :ref:`DA Ledger Model <da-ledgers>` defines the permissible changes to the contracts (the integrity model), as well as the visibility that the different parties should have into such changes (the privacy model).
-This document addresses two additional topics:
+Hence, this document addresses:

 1. Management of parties' digital identifiers in a DAML Ledger.